-A: AppMap client software is open-source software (OSS).
+A: AppMap agent software is open-source software (OSS).
 We use the MIT License.

 AppMap Cloud is a repository for AppMaps.
 It is server-based commercial software.
 Read more about AppMap Cloud.